quantmind/dynts/README.rst

 =====================
 There are several requirements that must be met:

-* python_ 2.5 or later.
-Note that Python 3 series are not supported yet.
+* python_ 2.6 or later.
+Support for Python 3 series is under development and should be completed soon.
-* numpy_ for arrays and matrices.
+* numpy_ version 1.5.1 or higher for arrays and matrices.
-* ply_ the building block of the DSL_.
+* ply_ version 3.3 or higher, the building block of the DSL_.
 * rpy2_ if an R_ TimeSeries back-end is used (default).
 * ccy_ for date and currency manipulation.